-- to focus on an omnichannel approach and invest in the seamless integration of the different distribution channels (bank branches, insurance agencies of KBC Insurance, regional advisory centres, websites and mobile apps).
-KBC Group is also investing specifically in the further digital development of its banking and insurance services.
-Where necessary, KBC Group will collaborate with partners through 'eco-systems' which enable it to offer its clients comprehensive solutions; - to expand the service provision via own and other channels.
-KBC Group collaborates to this end with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
-To integrate a range of selected partners in its own mobile app and for KBC Group's products and services to be present in the distribution channels of selected third parties (e.g. cycle loans and insurance at cycle dealers). - to exploit the potential in Brussels more efficiently via the separate brand, KBC Brussels, which reflects the capital's specific cosmopolitan character and is designed to better meet the needs of the people living there; - to expand bank-insurance services at CBC Banque in specific market segments and to expand its presence and accessibility in Wallonia; - to work on the ongoing optimisation of the bank-insurance model in Belgium; - to continue the pursuit of becoming the reference bank for SMEs and mid-cap enterprises based on thorough knowledge of the client and a personal approach; and - to express its commitment to Belgian society by taking initiatives in areas including environmental awareness, financial literacy, entrepreneurship and demographic ageing.
-KBC Group actively participates in the mobility debate and develops solutions.
+- To continue pursuing its strategy of putting the interests of the client at the heart of all the products and services it develops and at the centre of everything it does.
+The focus here is on a 'digital first' approach with a human touch, and on investing in the seamless integration of the various distribution channels.
+The group is working on the further digitalisation of its banking, insurance and asset management services and exploiting new technologies and data to provide clients with more personalised and proactive solutions.
+Its digital assistant 'Kate', launched in November 2020, is taking this to the next level. - To support these activities, the group is also fully engaged in introducing end-to-end straight-through processing into all commercial processes, making full use of all technological capabilities such as artificial intelligence. - To expand its service provision through own and other channels.
+The group collaborates to this end with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
+It is also integrating a range of selected partners into own mobile app and making products and services available in the distribution channels of selected third parties. - To exploit the potential in Brussels more efficiently via the separate brand, KBC Brussels, which reflects the capital's specific cosmopolitan character and is designed to better meet the needs of the people living there. - To grow bank-insurance further at CBC in specific market segments and to expand the presence and accessibility in Wallonia. - To work tirelessly on the ongoing optimisation of its bank-insurance model in Belgium. - To continue pursuing its ambition to become the reference bank for SMEs and mid-cap enterprises in Belgium based on thorough knowledge of the client and its personal approach. - To express its commitment to Belgian society by taking initiatives in areas including environmental awareness, financial literacy, entrepreneurship and population ageing.
+The group also actively participates in the mobility debate and develops solutions.